Project charter vs. project poster: What’s the difference?

 What is the difference between a project poster and a project charter?

+There are several differences between a project poster and a project charter.
 Unlike project charters, your project poster is a living document.
-Update it as you explore your problem space, challenge assumptions, validate solutions, gather feedback, and course-correct before you move forward.
+You can update it as you explore your problem space, challenge assumptions, validate solutions, gather feedback, and course-correct before you move forward.

-Problem space – This is your project statement.
-Explain why solving this problem matters to customers and to the business.
-Get clear on your project goal and possible solutions.
+Problem space: This is your project statement.
+Explain why solving this problem matters to customers and the business.
+Get specific on your project objectives and possible solutions.

-Validate assumptions – Identify knowledge gaps and risks.
-What do you know and what do you need to find out?
+Validation: Identify knowledge gaps and risks.
+What do you know, and what do you need to find out?

 Here’s an example of a project poster: